codess-aus/PL-900/PowerApps.md

 Community portals allow interaction between customers and specialists using knowledge base articles, forums, and blogs.
 You cannot use faceted search in this template even if you have knowledge base articles in this portal.

+**Table lists** are used in Power Apps portals to define the Dataverse data displayed in the portal as a list of rows in a table.

+**Page templates** provide the means to create a consistent look and feel in the portal website.
+Page templates are built using ASP_NET pages, master pages, cascading style sheets (CSS), user controls, and server controls.

+**Content snippets** are small pieces of reusable content that can be placed within web templates.
+The header is a content snippet that •pu can edit and add logo and text that appears on each page in the portal.

+**Web pages**: A web page is an individual page in the portal website.
+A web page uses a page template to define its look and feel.

+**Webpage access rules** define which pages are visible to a web role.
+Users are associated with a web role.
+The webpage access control rules that are defined for a web role specify the pages a user can access when the user logs in and authenticates their user

+**Website access permissions** define the editing permissions that a web role has in the front-end to change content such as content snippets.
+Website access permissions are not provided to ordinary users of the portal but to users to edit content contained in the portal pages.

+**Table permissions** define what access a web role has to individual Dataverse tables.
+Table permissions allow users to read, create, and update data rows in Dataverse from within a portal page.

+**Subarea**: A subarea contains the individual navigation items in a model-driven app that select tables and dashboards.
+You can add the table as a subarea

+**Area: Areas are the top-level groups in a model-driven app navigation.
+You can only add groups to an area.
+You cannot add a table as an area.

+**Assets**: Assets are the forms, views, charts, and dashboards for a table that are included in the model-driven app.
+You cannot not add a table as an asset.

+**Groups**: Groups simply group navigation items under the group heading in the model-driven app navigation pane.
+You can only add subareas to a group.
+You cannot add the table as a group.

+**Views** define how a list of rows for a table are displayed in a model-driven app.
+A view defines the columns and their order, how the data is sorted, and includes a query to filter the data.

+**Forms** contain the columns for a table to allow a row from that table to be created and edited.

+**The sitemap** is the application-level navigation configuration for a model-driven app.
+Dashboards and tables are added to the sitemap and appear on the left-hand side of the model-driven web app.

+A **dashboard** contains components from multiple different tables.
+A dashboard can contain lists (views) and charts.

 ## Dashboard.